Meet the Building Tomorrow Primary School of Mwiguru

 In 2017, we raised money to build a primary school in Uganda by partnering with the Indiana-based non-profit Building Tomorrow.
 We called that effort Project Secret Weapon.
 In the summer of 2018, we traveled to Uganda for the commissioning of that school: the BT Primary School of Mwiguru.
 The school is located in the Masindi District, and we are so pleased that it is now serving about 300 students!

-While there, we clearly saw with our own eyes that clean water remains a huge challenge for the community.
+While there, we clearly saw with our own eyes that clean water remains a huge challenge for Uganda.

 Water is essential for health and education.

-Now, we’re teaming up with the Ugandan Water Project – a longtime partner of Building Tomorrow – to equip the school we’ve built with two rainwater collection systems so students and teachers don’t have to make the long, daily walk for unclean water.
+Now, we’re teaming up with the Ugandan Water Project – a longtime partner of Building Tomorrow – to equip a Building Tomorrow primary school with two rainwater collection systems so students and teachers don’t have to make the long, daily walk for unclean water.

-Will you join us in giving the children of Mwiguru their most important school supplies: clean water?
+Will you join us in giving children in Uganda their most important school supplies: clean water?

 We want you to be a part of The Pocket Square Project story that is helping transform the lives of children, a community, and the world.
 You can have style with a purpose.